Cornelius-Labuschagne/calculate-life-rates/README.md

 <b>(param1)</b> is the first parameter that needs to be passed to the function.

-This will be the user dat of bith in the format of dd/mm/yyyy.
+This will be the user date of birth in the format of dd/mm/yyyy.

 The app will crash if not ued in this format.